coleifer/peewee/docs/peewee/playhouse.rst

     :param database: Path to encrypted database filename to open [or create].
-    :param passphrase: Database encryption passphrase: should be at least 8 character long (or an error is raised), but it is *strongly advised* to enforce better `passphrase strength`_ criteria in your implementation.
+    :param passphrase: Database encryption passphrase: should be at least 8 character long, but it is *strongly advised* to enforce better `passphrase strength`_ criteria in your implementation.

     * If the ``database`` file doesn't exist, it will be *created* with encryption by a key derived from ``passhprase``.